Documentation

 }

-Custom JSON Parser
+Custom Backend and Parser

 #include <VoyagerOTA.hpp>

-struct CustomPayload {
+struct CustomPayload : public Voyager::BaseModel {

 String description;